"A demerger doesn’t have to be a bad thing"

 Recent transactions carried out by our Corporate team have included:-

-- the capital reduction demerger of a trading company which also held various investment properties.
+the capital reduction demerger of a trading company which also held various investment properties.
 The shareholders had received an offer for them to sell the trading business but they wished to retain their investment properties from which they received a healthy income.
 It was initially proposed that the trading business be sold by the company by way of an asset sale but this would have resulted in significant cash being left in the company which the shareholders would need to pay dividend tax on in order to extract it (likely to be between 30 and 40%).
-Working with the company’s accountants, the team implemented a scheme where the trading business (including retained cash) was able to be transferred into a separate company which could then be sold leaving the shareholders with a company holding their investment properties.
-Being able to sell the trading company by a share purchase rather than selling the assets out of the company meant that the shareholders were able to benefit from entrepreneurs relief, reducing their tax liability to 10% - a considerable saving for not much inconvenience;
+Working with the company’s accountants, the team implemented a scheme where the trading business was able to be transferred into a separate company which could then be sold leaving the shareholders with a company holding their investment properties.
+Being able to sell the trading company by a share purchase rather than selling the assets out of the company meant that the shareholders should be able to benefit from entrepreneurs relief, reducing their tax liability to 10% - a considerable saving for not much inconvenience;